fatfish-lab/aquarium-documentation/src/api/meshql.md

 ### What's the difference between `$` and `@` symbol ?

-When you use an alias, you can use it to store a meshQL string or to store brut data, like a string, an array, ...
+When you use an alias, you can use it to store a meshQL string or to store raw data, like a string, an array, ...

 When you call an alias with a `$` symbol, it means that you are calling a meshQL expression and will be interpreted as so.

-When you call an alias with a `@` symbol, it means that you are calling a brut data and will be used as is.
+When you call an alias with a `@` symbol, it means that you are calling a raw data and will be used as is.

-Here is some example to understand the difference:
+Here is some examples to understand the difference:

 ```javascript
 const query = '# -($Child)> $filter'